Mindanao bleeding-heart

 The Mindanao bleeding-heart (Gallicolumba crinigera), also known as Bartlett's bleeding heart dove, Barlett's bleeding heart pigeon and the hair-breasted bleeding heart, is a species of bird in the pigeon family.
 It is endemic to the Philippines on the islands of Mindanao, Basilan, Samar, Leyte and Bohol.
 It is so named because of a red blotch on its breast.
 The generic name derives from a fusion of the Latin gallus ("chicken") and columba ("pigeon").
+Among all five bleeding hearts, it has the largest and darkest "heart".
+It is a ground dwellling dove found in tropical moist lowland forests.
+It is threatened by habitat loss, trapping and the wildlife trade.

+It is illegal to hunt, capture or possess Mindanao bleeding-hearts under Philippine Law RA 9147.

 Description and taxonomy

-The Mindanao bleeding-heart is about 29 cm in length and weighs 184–204 g.
+The Mindanao bleeding-heart is about 29cm in length and weighs 184–204g.
 The forehead, crown, nape and mantle are metallic green, slightly duller on the forehead and sides of the head.
 The back to rump is a chocolate brown with fringes of green.
 The upper and central tail coverts are purplish brown, the chin and throat are white.
 Most striking is a blood red patch on the breast, hence the common name.
 The lower breast to the undertail is a rusty orange that is its darkest on the breast and flanks and palest on the belly.
 The underwing is chestnut brown and blackish on the edges.
 The wing shield is a dull brown with broad tips which make three distinct wing bars.
 The sexes are similar in appearance though there may be some dimorphism in iris colouration.
 Juveniles are dark chestnut or reddish brown with some metallic fringes on the mantle and scapular.

+Among the other bleeding hearts, this species is distinguished by its large and solid dark red heart, bright green color, light brown belly and gray wings with a double wingbar.